tnevolin/FO2FairPlay/README.md

 *NOT Implemented*

 There are a lot combat calculation parameters in game those make it quite unplayable without consulting weapon/armor parameters table and calculator.
-They are definitely redundant and I believe these parameters should be simplified as much as possible to be intuitive enough.
+They are definitely redundant and I believe these parameters should be simplified as much as possible for more intuitive play.

 Good example of such simplification is [FO2Tweaks Damage mod](https://forums.bgforge.net/viewtopic.php?f=26&p=388).
 It ties ammo DT/DR modifier, ammor damage modifier, and armor DT/DR all together removing unnecessary variable clutter.